 PMMA membranes are known for their exceptional hemocompatibility, biocompatibility and adsorption properties in addition to diffusion and convection filtration mechanisms.
 PMMA membranes allow the removal of non-dialyzable uremic toxins, improving the immune response in the CKD patient and providing a reduction in short and long term comorbidities, a superior ability to maintain protein and muscle mass, a dramatic reduction of uremic pruritus and a reduction of cardiovascular disease risk.

-Recent clinical experiences have demonstrated the efficacy of PMMA membranes in the removal sFLC for the treatment of myeloma kidney in patients requiring RRT.
+Recent clinical experiences have demonstrated the efficacy of PMMA membranes in the removal of sFLC for the treatment of myeloma kidney in patients requiring RRT.

 Due to their excellent biocompatibility, the PMMA FILTRYZER series are the membranes of choice for performing the first hemodialysis treatments on incident patients and to treat patients with low tolerability towards conventional membranes.
 The PMMA FILTRYZER series offer a personalized dialysis, based on the individual needs of each patient.